 DUI Court is divided into four (4) phases that each have a minimum duration; how long a participant is in a particular phase depends on the participant’s level of compliance and readiness to progress in the program.
 In the higher phases, the program requirements lessen

 Each participant accepted into the Lowndes County DUI Court program will be required to attend treatment sessions located at Redirect Counseling Services, Inc., 430 Connell Road, Valdosta, GA 31602.
 Group treatment sessions figure prominently into all phases of the program.
 Participants will also attend individual treatment sessions.
 In Phase I and 2, participants will attend a minimum of 2 individual sessions.
 In Phase 3, participants will attend a minimum of one individual session.
 The attendance requirement for all treatment sessions may vary based on the participant’s individualized treatment plan.

 Throughout the program, participants are randomly alcohol and drug tested at least twice per week.
 Testing will be completed by the probation officer, the treatment provider, the law enforcement officer, and the court coordinator.
-Positive or tampered tests will result in a jail sanction; repeat positive/tampered tests may result in revocation and termination from the program.
+Positive or tampered tests may result in a jail sanction; repeat positive/tampered tests may result in revocation and termination from the program.